markjpjones/projects/yelp sentiment analysis/README.md

 ## Modelling

 At this point it it worth revisiting the objective of the project.
 I want to predict the sentiment (ie., positive or negative) of resturant reviews and understand what aspects customers liked/disliked about their dining experience.
 We can define this (in terms of modelling) as a binary classifcation problem, where four and five star reviews can be defined as having 'positive' sentiment and one and two star reviews as having 'negative' sentiment.
-Aspects of the dining experience (both good and bad) that ehance sentiment can be determined by looking at the coeffcients of the model.
-When training a model positive and negative reviews will be sampled equally to ensure the model is equally good and predicting both classes.
+Aspects of the dining experience (both good and bad) that enhance sentiment can be determined by looking at the coeffcients of the model.
+When training a model, positive and negative reviews will be sampled equally to ensure the model is equally good and predicting both classes.